idowald/idowald.github.io/README.md

 ### Features
--all CRUD- update/delete/create books
+1. all CRUD- update/delete/create books
--using computed to optimize validation tests
+2. using computed to optimize validation tests
--when changing a book and pressing "edit" and then press "cancel"- it will discard changes in the row.
+3. when changing a book and pressing "edit" and then press "cancel"- it will discard changes in the row.
--filter from title specail characters and making first character uppercase and the rest lower (in each word)
+4. filter from title specail characters and making first character uppercase and the rest lower (in each word)